dubzzz/fast-check/website/blog/2023-09-04-dual-packages-or-supporting-both-cjs-and-esm/index.md

 ```

 This might seem surprising initially, but by importing the `.js` file, TypeScript understands that it should import the file that will ultimately create the `.js` output, which is the `.ts` file.
 While this choice might initially appear unconventional, it eliminates the need for custom post-processing steps during the build process.

+## Lint your package

+While the setup above should be correct, there are so many ways to make it wrong.
+As it's not the easiest thing to configure, I recommend you to back yourself with tools such as: [publint](https://publint.dev/) or [are the types wrong?](https://arethetypeswrong.github.io/).